CHRI-Lab/robotics-software-interaction/_sources/00-course-information.md

 - Know how to use important tools in ROS, be able to contribute to ROS, have awareness of available packages in ROS
 - Be comfortable operating a robot platform, have experience using ROS tools to control a robot platform
 - Understand the importance of interface design and robustness of functionalities in robotics
-- Be prepared to interview for a software developper job in teh robotics industry
+- Be prepared to interview for a software developper job in the robotics industry

 ## PROJECT: THE NEXT ROBOTICS START-UP

+### The Pitch

 This is a great time to start a software robotics company: the basic technology has matured, early companies are gaining traction, the public is receptive, and the investors want a piece of it.
 The last few years have witnessed an amazing growth in robotics investments.
 A new robotics startup company pops up almost every week.

 A good portion of these companies are *robotics applications* companies (as opposed to *robotics technology* companies).
 They take existing robotic capabilities (perhaps improve or customize them a little bit) and integrate them in a way that solves a real need or exploits a proven market.
-Many of these companies are involve applications of mobile robots (e.g. [Savioke](http://www.google.com/url?q=http%3A%2F%2Fwww.savioke.com%2F&sa=D&sntz=1&usg=AOvVaw3bwRnKy54PTVThkEOqBCDd), [Cobalt](https://www.google.com/url?q=https%3A%2F%2Fwww.cobaltrobotics.com%2F&sa=D&sntz=1&usg=AOvVaw2vMgEJp9Gh2PNGr_3sOQcP), [Simbe](http://www.google.com/url?q=http%3A%2F%2Fwww.simberobotics.com%2F&sa=D&sntz=1&usg=AOvVaw0E8df-WO1bb1FUzvNpMJir)) or social robots (e.g. [Jibo](https://www.google.com/url?q=https%3A%2F%2Fwww.jibo.com%2F&sa=D&sntz=1&usg=AOvVaw3lOkp4hAq_0XbnAO7g6eLp), [Aido](http://www.google.com/url?q=http%3A%2F%2Fwww.aidorobot.com%2F&sa=D&sntz=1&usg=AOvVaw3Bg7fHBkskk_eGxQeelMGQ), [Kuri](https://www.google.com/url?q=https%3A%2F%2Fwww.heykuri.com&sa=D&sntz=1&usg=AOvVaw1rK2my2H-2aIgdh8BZnxxI)).
+Many of these companies are involve applications of mobile robots <!-- (e.g. [Savioke](http://www.google.com/url?q=http%3A%2F%2Fwww.savioke.com%2F&sa=D&sntz=1&usg=AOvVaw3bwRnKy54PTVThkEOqBCDd), [Cobalt](https://www.google.com/url?q=https%3A%2F%2Fwww.cobaltrobotics.com%2F&sa=D&sntz=1&usg=AOvVaw2vMgEJp9Gh2PNGr_3sOQcP), [Simbe](http://www.google.com/url?q=http%3A%2F%2Fwww.simberobotics.com%2F&sa=D&sntz=1&usg=AOvVaw0E8df-WO1bb1FUzvNpMJir)) or social robots (e.g. [Jibo](https://www.google.com/url?q=https%3A%2F%2Fwww.jibo.com%2F&sa=D&sntz=1&usg=AOvVaw3lOkp4hAq_0XbnAO7g6eLp), [Aido](http://www.google.com/url?q=http%3A%2F%2Fwww.aidorobot.com%2F&sa=D&sntz=1&usg=AOvVaw3Bg7fHBkskk_eGxQeelMGQ), [Kuri](https://www.google.com/url?q=https%3A%2F%2Fwww.heykuri.com&sa=D&sntz=1&usg=AOvVaw1rK2my2H-2aIgdh8BZnxxI))-->.
+They companies often look for people with good programming skills and knowlegde in applied AI, and applied machine learning.

 You will do the same in your projects, but for **mobile manipulator robots.** You will find a viable application of mobile manipulators and you will develop an early prototype of something that could eventually become a product.
 While there has been great progress on making mobile manipulators capable, they are still far from having *general-purpose* functionalities, such as the ability to detect and grasp any type of object.
 Instead, your projects should scope down the robot's task to a smaller set of objects to be manipulated and take advantage of the task structure to develop *special-purpose* manipulation capabilities.
 We highly encourage *structuring the robot's task environment* to enable functionalities that might not be possible in environments that are structured for humans.